 After following the OJT process, companies must allow new employees to practice their abilities under the supervision of a mentor.

 The coach must evaluate the performance of the new employee in this period.
-If any problems arise, the mentor can address and fix them.
+If any problems arise, the mentor can address them and fix them.

-The importance of conducting assessments after employees complete on-the-job training to ensure employees have acquired the skills necessary for the job position.
+It the importance of conducting assessments after employees complete on-the-job training to ensure employees have acquired the skills necessary for the job position.

 Check-in during and after training